Jilei-Hou/GIDGAN/README.md

 Later, we will release our model and update some code.

+If this work is helpful to you, please cite it as:
 ```
 @article{zhou2022unified,
   title={Unified gradient-and intensity-discriminator generative adversarial network for image fusion},